You’ve heard it takes a village. Well, when it comes to making movies, or any kind of film and video content, it takes more than a village.

 The village on a production is a film crew.
 Sometimes small crews, sometimes massive ones.

-Truly a big movie, or a large scale production like Game of Thrones, is the end result of contributions from MANY artists and craftspeople in many departments, all around the world.
+Truly a big movie, or a large-scale production like Game of Thrones, is the end result of contributions from MANY artists and craftspeople in many departments, all around the world.
+If you want to become a filmmaker, you need to know and understand what everyone on set is doing!

 This is why the Academy Awards initial decision to present best cinematography, editing, hair and make-up off the air was so insulting to so many in the community.
 Thankfully they reversed it.
 The people who do that work deserve as much attention and acclaim as everyone else.